In the Beginning:

 ?
 Consider how your obedience to God compares to that exhibited by Abraham?

 ?
-How does your behavior toward God the Father compare with that exhibited by Jesus?
+How does your behavior toward God the Father compare to that exhibited by Jesus?

 ?
 What are some areas of your life in which you can be more obedient to God?